Lilspartan/Gabir-Rebuild/posts/league-series.md

 **When:** N/A

-UPARLTAC is a time attack competition that uses the existing iracing time attack features but allows for a variety of cars and an internal league scoring system to keep track of the fastest participants.
+UPARLTAC is a time attack competition that uses the existing iRacing time attack features but allows for a variety of cars and an internal league scoring system to keep track of the fastest participants.